GVR Report cover North America And Europe eHealth Market Size, Share & Trends Report

 Report Overview

-The North America and Europe eHealth market size was valued at USD 147.93 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 11.5% from 2022 to 2030.
+The North America and Europe eHealth market size was estimated at USD 168.9 million in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 11.2% from 2023 to 2030.
 The growth of IoT and technological advances leading to an increase in the desire for mobile technology and the internet and increasing demand for population health management are all pushing factors for the e-health market.
 Over the projection period, lifestyle-related illnesses such as blood pressure and diabetes are expected to rise.
-As a result, the growing public awareness of eHealth and the rising acceptance of eHealth among healthcare professionals, together with evidence of the efficacy of adopting this technology, are anticipated to result in significant growth of this industry.
+As a result, the growing public awareness of eHealth and the rising acceptance of eHealth among healthcare professionals, together with evidence of the efficacy of adopting this technology, are anticipated to result in significant growth in this industry.

-Over the projection period, the COVID-19 influence is projected to drive the market for eHealth solutions.
-Allscripts Healthcare, for example, has launched a package of COVID-19 solutions for hospitals that address disease-specific requirements inside SunriseTM EHR, Allscripts Care Director, and Parago EHR to reduce screening and monitoring time.
-These screening steps will help you identify and track patients who have confirmed or suspected coronavirus infection (COVID-19).
-Proactively identifying individuals at various risk levels for COVID-19 infection can help reduce the transmission of the virus, primarily by assuring adequate care in all healthcare settings and attaining high-quality outcomes.
+Over the projection period, the COVID-19 influence is projected to drive the market growth for eHealth solutions.
+Allscripts Healthcare, for example, launched a package of COVID-19 solutions for hospitals that addressed disease-specific requirements inside SunriseTM EHR, Allscripts Care Director, and Parago EHR to reduce screening and monitoring time.
+These screening steps helped identify and track patients who had confirmed or suspected coronavirus infection.

-Almost every country is grappling with the crisis.
-Most markets are declining as a result of the COVID-19 pandemic, which has harmed a variety of healthcare-related industries.
-This pandemic is projected to provide future growth prospects for the e-health sector.
 Cerner Corporation, GE Healthcare, and Allscripts are among the leading suppliers in the e-health sector.
 These suppliers have manufacturing facilities distributed across North America, Asia Pacific, Europe, South America, and the rest of the world.
-COVID-19 has also influenced their enterprises.
-For example, GE Healthcare and Microsoft expanded their established partnership in April 2020 to introduce a cloud-based COVID-19 patient intensive care software for health systems, which will help the e-health sector grow even faster.
-Furthermore, e-health providers have taken on the duty of giving a global overview of the current e-health solutions.
+GE Healthcare and Microsoft expanded their established partnership in April 2020 to introduce a cloud-based COVID-19 patient intensive care software for health systems, which will help the e-health sector grow even faster.

 Product Insights

-As the healthcare industry transitions to digitalization, Electronic Health Record (EHR) systems are becoming increasingly communal.
+As the healthcare industry transitions to digitalization, EHR systems are becoming increasingly communal.
 Numerous government initiatives, including encouraging physicians to adopt EHR, investing in training healthcare Information Technology (IT) professionals, and building regional extension centers to provide technical and other help, are boosting the expansion of the EHR market.
-The European Commission, for example, in March 2021 issued a recommendation on a European EHR exchange standard, allowing health data to move freely across borders.
+The European Commission, for instance, in March 2021 issued a recommendation on a European EHR exchange standard, allowing health data to move freely across borders.
 This policy enables European citizens to safely access and exchange health information regardless of where they are on the continent.

 End-use Insights

-The provider segment held the largest revenue share of over 50.0% in 2021. eHealth offers great convenience to healthcare professionals in terms of patient workflow and data management.
+In terms of end-use, the provider segment held the largest revenue share in 2022. eHealth offers great convenience to healthcare professionals in terms of patient workflow and data management.
 Furthermore, rising demand for centralization and streamlining of healthcare administration will fuel market growth.
 For instance, the Community Care Plan of Eastern Carolina (CCP) stated that the installation of the telehealth program allowed clinicians and healthcare providers to see over 20 patients each week, up from only 10 patients before the installation.
 This is expected to contribute to segment growth during the forecast period.
 Based on end-use, the market is segmented into healthcare providers, insurers, government, and healthcare consumers.

 Regional Insights

-North America dominated the market in 2021 with a revenue share of over 60.0%.
+Based on region, North America dominated the market in 2022 with a revenue share of over 60.0%.
 This can be attributed to the surging demand for healthcare information technology solutions in the medical sector.
 Rapid technological advancements and the growing importance of providing quality healthcare services are further contributing to market growth in this region.

-Europe is anticipated to be the fastest-growing region in the market over the forecast period.
+Europe is anticipated to grow at the fastest CAGR of 12.3% over the forecast period.
 This can be attributed to increasing investments in the healthcare sector in countries.
 Europe’s market is showing high potential due to increasing R&D expenditure by governments of key economies for increasing the penetration of information technology in the medical field.
-In addition, the increasing geriatric population is likely to serve as a key factor fueling the Europe eHealth market growth.
+In addition, the increasing geriatric population is likely to serve as a key factor fuelling the Europe eHealth market growth.

 Key Companies & Market Share Insights